JacquesGariepy/reverse-engineering/README.md

 ## Roadmap

-We're continuously working to improve ReverseEngineer.
+We're continuously working to improve reverse-engineering.
 Here's what we have planned for the future:

 - [ ] Integration with popular IDEs (VSCode, PyCharm)
 - [ ] Support for more programming languages